-Then, in 1147, Afonso Henriques with the Crusaders took over the city and since then, Lisbon has become the key centre of Portugal.
+Then, in 1147, Afonso Henriques with the Crusaders took over the city, and since then, Lisbon has become the critical center of Portugal.

 Lisbon's Interesting Bairros or Neighborhoods

 Lisbon surprised me with its offering of history and trendy neighbourhoods.
 Here are the 8 neighbourhoods in Lisbon that charmed us:

-You can go up the Santa Justa Elevador, shop in Comercio Square, and go exploring Rossio Square.
-Close by is the Se Cathedral where at its baptismal font the Portuguese patron saint, St. Anthony was baptized.
-Its cloisters were built on top of a Mosque after the Muslims were driven out.
+You can go up the Santa Justa Elevador, shop in Comercio Square, and explore Rossio Square.
+Close by is the Se Cathedral, where the Portuguese patron saint, St. Anthony, was baptized at its baptismal font.
+Its cloisters were built on top of a Mosque after the Conquistadores drove the Muslims out.

-It was the week before Christmas when we arrived and the streets in the Comercio Square were lit up with huge Christmas lights lifting up our spirits up and giving a great introduction to our holiday.
-It was sweater weather and perfect for looking about.
+It was the week before Christmas when we arrived, and the streets in the Comercio Square were lit up with huge Christmas lights lifting our spirits and giving a great introduction to our holiday.
+It was sweater weather and perfect for walking about exploring.

 Pombaline Baixa is not just an elegant place.
-Because of its Pombaline cage, its symmetrical wood-lattice framework which distributes earthquake forces and inter-terrace walls built higher than roof timbers to prevent the spread of fires, Pombaline Baixa is the best example of earthquake-resistant construction.
+Because of its Pombaline cage, its symmetrical wood-lattice framework that distributes earthquake forces, and its inter-terrace walls built higher than roof timbers to prevent the spread of fires, Pombaline Baixa is the best example of earthquake-resistant construction.

-It is told that during the construction, architectural models were tested by having troops march around them simulating an earthquake.
+During the construction, architectural models were tested by having troops march around them, simulating an earthquake.

-After the Moors, this strip of area running down from the hilltop of Sao Jorge Castle to the river Tagus used to be populated mostly by fishermen and became the poorest part of the city until recently when homes were refurbished and restaurants brought new life.
+After the Moors, this strip of area ran down from Sao Jorge Castle's hilltop to the river Tagus used to be populated mostly by fishermen and became the poorest part of the city until recently when refurbished homes and restaurants brought new life to the place.